Be Prepared when a Flood of Claims Hits

-Hurricane season has officially started and it is coming in full force.
-As Floridians brace for the coming storm we in the insurance industry begin prepping for the flood (no pun intended) of claims that are sure to follow.
-Most of these claims will be legitimate, however fraudsters know that overwhelmed adjusters are going to be easier to fool during these catastrophe events.
-Easy targets for fraudsters are high volume low severity claims like food spoilage.
+Most of these claims will be legitimate however, fraudsters know that overwhelmed adjusters are going to be easier to fool during these catastrophic events.
+Easy targets for fraudsters are high volume, low severity claims like food spoilage, vandalism, or theft.
 Often junior adjusters, and adjusters from other departments are assigned these types of claims, and their unfamiliarity with how these claims should progress leaves them vulnerable to letting fraud through.
 Here are a few things those adjusters can review to quickly determine the legitimacy of a claim:

 Check previous claims

 A quick claims check can determine if a person is trying to double dip for food spoilage.
-Usually a food spoilage claim within the past 6 months is considered suspicious.
-With this indicator what often happens is an individual made their first claim and saw how easy it was to get paid.
+Usually, a food spoilage claim within the past 6 months is considered suspicious.
+With this indicator what often happens is an individual who made their first claim saw how easy it was to get paid.
 They are in need of money for some short term expenses that often occur during trying times and think they can make another claim to get some quick money.
-Ensure the adjuster gets a recorded statement and ask questions around what food they bought and when.
+Ensure the adjuster gets a recorded statement and asks questions about what food they bought and when.
 Get photos of receipts or of the food in question.
 Ask for a report from the utility company showing their power was out.

 Check policy history